-If you’re a fitness buff you might be missing the gym right now.
-The good news is a lot of credit card issuers are stepping up to offer fitness-related perks, including ones that can help you stay in shape while you’re stuck at home.
+If you’re a fitness buff, you might be missing the gym right now.
+The good news is a lot of credit card issuers are stepping up to offer fitness-related perks, including some that can help you stay in shape while you’re stuck at home.
 The best opportunities for saving on memberships are limited-time offers on some cards, but other cards offer more permanent (although less valuable) ways to save well past whenever the pandemic ends.

 Chase Sapphire Preferred and Reserve: Peloton

 Peloton’s 3.6 million members make it one of the most popular at-home fitness companies out there.
 Its popularity increased during the pandemic, and to get in on the trend, Chase Sapphire and Peloton partnered up on an exclusive deal.
 Through the end of 2021, if you have an All-Access Membership (for those with a Peloton bike or treadmill) or a Digital Membership (for those without the machines), you can qualify for:

 - Chase Sapphire Preferred: Up to $60 in statement credits

 - Chase Sapphire Reserve: Up to $120 in statement credits

 A membership costs $39 per month for the All-Access tier or $12.99 per month for the Digital tier.
 That means you could get up to nine months of complimentary membership fees depending on the card and membership tier you sign up for.